CodaBool/stargazer.vercel.app/readme.md

 This is a common standard for map making in real world applications.
 However, it can also be useful for fictional maps.

 I will however, be creating my own stylized version of each map.
 This won't be the focus of the project but should be generally usable.
+It is possible to create an iframe embed of the map.
+I will provide an example of this in the Wiki section.

-If you want create your own map.
+If you want to create your own map.
 Or just make general use of the TopoJSON I'd recommend picking up [d3-geo](https://observablehq.com/collection/@d3/d3-geo).
 Then start by looking at my code as an example.

 ## 📅 Upcoming